tikv/rfcs/text/2019-03-04-hibernate-raft.md

 There are several ticks when driving a peer.
 The cost of tick is usually small.
-However, when there are a lot of regions in one TiKV instances, the cost can't be eligible.
+However, when there are a lot of regions in one TiKV instances, the cost can't be negligible.
 We have observed that an idle cluster with many regions can waste a lot of CPUs to send useless heartbeats and tick to routine checks.
 Even in an online cluster with tens of thousands of regions, enlarge the ticks' interval can usually lead to better performance.
 Threaded raftstore can ease the problem but can't solve it.
 In general, not all regions keep working all the time.
-Imbalanced load is a very common use case in practice.
+Unbalanced load is a very common use case in practice.
 For those idle regions, we can hibernate them to avoid resources waste, hence get a better performance.